-Immediately following the closing of this offering we will redeem from our general partner 1,079,380 common units for an aggregate price of \$42.8 million (assuming a public offering price of \$41.40 per common unit).
-The redemption price per common unit will be equal to the proceeds per common unit we will receive in this offering after deducting the underwriting discount but before expenses.
-We will use the net proceeds of any exercise of the underwriters' overallotment option to redeem an additional number of common units from our general partner equal to the number of common units issued upon exercise of that option.
+Immediately following the closing of this offering we will redeem from our general partner 2,183,059 common units for an aggregate price of \$83.1 million.
+The redemption price per common unit will be equal to the proceeds per common unit we will receive in this offering after deducting the underwriting discount, but before expenses.
+We will use the net proceeds of any exercise of the underwriters' over-allotment option to redeem an additional number of common units from our general partner equal to the number of common units issued upon exercise of that option at a price per common unit equal to the proceeds per common unit we will receive in this offering after deducting the underwriting discount, but before expenses.
 We will cancel the common units redeemed from our general partner so that they will no longer be outstanding.
 Upon consummation of this offering and the redemption of common units owned by our general partner:

-- There will be 8,000,000 publicly held common units outstanding representing an aggregate 32.7% limited partner interest; - Sunoco, Inc., through its ownership of our general partner, will own 4,558,774 common units and 11,383,639 subordinated units representing an aggregate 65.3% limited partner interest; and - Our general partner, will continue to own a 2.0% general partner interest in us and all of the incentive distribution rights.
+- There will be 9,150,000 publicly held common units outstanding representing an aggregate 37.4% limited partner interest; - Sunoco, Inc., through its ownership of our general partner, will own 3,455,095 common units and 11,383,639 subordinated units representing an aggregate 60.6% limited partner interest; and - Our general partner, will continue to own a 2.0% general partner interest in us and all of the incentive distribution rights.